Seekatar/EFCoreStateTest/README.md

 |Find or retrieve via DbSet, etc.|Unchanged
 |Attach    |Added if PK is not set else Unchanged

 If EF Core knows about your PKs, `Update` works for both adds and updates of objects.
-There may be cases where the object need to have the PK set ahead of time, so you'll need to call `Add` to do an add.
+There may be cases where the object needs to have the PK set ahead of time, so you'll need to call `Add` to do an add.
 An example is where a child table's PK is a FK to the parent.

 The following diagram shows how the EF Core State changed with various `DbContext` methods, or other actions.